Xpra-org/xpra/docs/Usage/Security.md

 ### [Printing](../Features/Printing.md)
 Printer forwarding presents security challenges for both the server and the client:
-* the server parses printer data from the client and then uses privileged commands to create an matching virtual printer.
+* the server parses printer data from the client and then uses privileged commands to create a matching virtual printer.
 The client can also update the list of printers at any time, causing the whole setup process to be repeated.
 * the client receives Postscript or PDF files which are sent to the real printer, this is compartively safer - though parsing bugs for these formats have been found

 ### [File Transfers](../Features/File-Transfers.md)